-From Alabama’s Marble City, Yea!106.5 and WYEA!1290 blanket Talladega County and parts of Shelby, Coosa, Clay, and Tallapoosa Counties in south central Alabama.
+From Alabama’s Marble City, Yea!106.5 blankets Talladega County and parts of Shelby, Coosa, Clay, and Tallapoosa Counties in East central Alabama and can also be heard on 98.3 HD2.
 We exist to serve the public interest and are working hard to be relevant, reliable, innovative, responsible, and visible — and to inform, educate, and entertain.

 About the Yea! brand

-Yea!106.5 and WYEA!1290 strive to create high quality programming for our listeners and targeted audiences for our advertisers, and to attract, develop, and sustain an efficient and highly productive group of broadcast professionals.
+Yea!106.5 strives to create high quality programming for our listeners and targeted audiences for our advertisers, and to attract, develop, and sustain an efficient and highly productive group of broadcast professionals.

 - To provide exceptional, entertaining, and informative local radio programming.